AdaCore/gnatcoll-core/docs/sql.rst

   because as explained above this is too low-level.
-This text file also provides additional capabilities that do not exist when reverse-engineering an existing database, for instance the ability to use name to represent revert relationships for foreign keys (see below and the ORM).
+This text file also provides additional capabilities that do not exist when reverse-engineering an existing database, for instance the ability to use name to represent reverse relationships for foreign keys (see below and the ORM).

   The most convenient editor for this file is Emacs, using the `org-mode` which provides convenient key shortcuts for editing the contents of ASCII